ioccc-src/winner/faq.md

-While it is possible to win a new IOCCC with one of these __over-submitted__ types of entries, level of the competition from previous IOCCC winners make it more challenging to be successful.
+While it is possible to win a new IOCCC with one of these __over-submitted__ types of entries, level of the competition from previous IOCCC entries make it more challenging to be successful.

 It is also important to note that the [guidelines](/guidelines.html) say: